segmentio/segment-docs/src/connections/destinations/catalog/promoter.io/index.md

     "lastName": "Mosby",
     "plan": "Premium"
   }
-}'{% endcomment %}
+}'}}}

 ## Track

 By creating a track event you will effectively trigger a survey to be sent to your contact.

 The track event should have an associated userId sent with it.
 That userId **needs** to match the userId sent with the `identify` event.
 This is the only way we know which contact you would like to associate this event to.
-We will send a survey to that contact using the campaign that’s associated to Segment within Promoter.
+We will send a survey to that contact using the campaign that's associated to Segment within Promoter.

 Note: if you are using our client-side javascript library ([Analytics.js](/docs/sources/website/analytics.js)) and already called `identify` we will automatically include the `userId` with every `track` call.

-Here’s an example:
+Here's an example:

-{% comment %}\{\{\{api-example '{
+{{{api-example '{
   "userId": "12345",
   "action": "track",
   "event": "Friend Invited",